 Blog Posts Related to Healthcare

 by Rick Christ Current CMS Emergency Preparedness Conditions of Participation require an annual review of your emergency preparedness plan.
 Under the proposed rule, the plan “must be evaluated and updated at least every 2 years.”
-Not in the rule, but in the...read more
+Not in the rule, but in...read more

 by Rick Christ Currently, almost every provider type is required to participate in two exercises per year.
 One “should be” a “community full-scale exercise” while the other can be a tabletop.
-The original version of the current exercise standards was clearly...read more
+The original version of the current exercise standards was...read more